 16. Leaf Sorting

-Here is another excellent example of how your garden can be one of your greatest resources. gather some leaves in autumn and have kids sort them by size, texture, color, or any other characteristics that you can think of.
+Here’s another excellent example of how your garden can be one of your greatest resources.
+Gather up leaves of all shapes and sizes or send your kids into your schoolyard to rustle up a bunch.
+You’ll then encourage them to do their best as you have them sort each leaf by size, texture, color, or any other characteristics you can think of.

 17. Rainbow Stacking Stones